-Do explore the spectacular caves to the right of the beach - most can be reached on foot but others you can swim to.
+Do explore the spectacular caves to the right of the beach; most can be reached on foot, but others you can swim to.
 Nearly forgot, some of the beach is private but the free sections are just as lovely.
-They don't offer all the service of the private ones though so bring a picnic lunch and plenty of water with you.
+They don't offer all the services of the private ones, though, so bring a picnic lunch and plenty of water with you.

-Spiaggia Luppa: This beach has won awards for the color, clarity and cleanliness of it sea, often considered the best in all of Italy.
-You'll find it in Acquafredda; from Maratea take the SS18 north and in Acquafredda you'll see a big blue sign on the right pointing to the Hotel Gabbiano - follow that road and you are there.
+Spiaggia Luppa: This beach has won awards for the color, clarity, and cleanliness of its sea and is often considered the best in all of Italy.
+You'll find it in Acquafredda; from Maratea, take the SS18 north, and in Acquafredda, you'll see a big blue sign on the right pointing to the Hotel Gabbiano; follow that road, and you are there.

 Before sharing the options I need to ask you why you are visiting Maratea: is it mostly for the beaches and sunshine?
 Or is it principally for the chance to enjoy the history and atmosphere of the old town?